Who Is Visiting My Site blog header image

 Final thoughts on finding who visits your website

-Identifying the companies that can be turned into leads is a lot more helpful than simply knowing that a lot of people visit your website.
+Identifying the companies that you can nurture into potential customers is a lot more helpful than simply knowing that a lot of people visit your website.

-The reality is, tons of qualified leads are right under your nose — if you only knew where to look.
+The reality is, tons of qualified leads are right under your nose — as long as you know where to look.

-Luckily, there are several ways to identify these leads using free tools.
+Luckily, there are several ways to identify these leads using free website visitor tracking software tools with the right level of functionality for your needs.
 Don't let your leads get away from you!

 Note: Want an easier way to identify and target B2B sales leads on your site?
 Try Leadfeeder for free.